Sunday, July 19, 2015

 “Fine, I promise never to steal the piggy bank again,” The Man Downstairs called.
 “See you later, kid.”

-Coral walked back up the stairs with Puddles and her empty tin can.
-She felt like her coins had caused a miracle where she least expected it.
+Clutching Puddles and her empty tin can, Coral felt like her coins had caused a miracle where she least expected it.
 She sat the tin can beneath the heating vent and waited for the next batch of coins to fall from the ceiling.

 The next morning, Coral filled Puddles with coins from the overflowing tin can.
 Before she headed outside to the streets of New York City with her mother, she stopped by the apartment of The Man Downstairs and slid all the dollar coins from her collection beneath his door.
-She knew that every small coin that she gave away would make a big difference in the world.
+She knew that every small coin she gave away could spark a big difference in the world.

 Sequel to "The Man Upstairs: The Story of Coral Graf and Coins from a Tin Can" (1/3/15).